RIR360/development/journal/2025/January.md

 ## 01/02/2025
 - Taking break is a must.
 Sometimes you need to take break from work and sometimes take break from a project.
+- Keep learning no matter what.
+Learning should be a hobby.